NathanKr/browser-extension-react-plaground/README.md

 <h2>Motivation</h2>
 I all ready know to create <a href='https://github.com/NathanKr/browser-extension-simple-vanilla-js-plaground'>simple browser extension using vanila js</a>.
-However , its is not using typescript and i prefer to use react as the popup html - so this repository will implement it using ts , react and vite
+However , its is not using typescript and i prefer to use react as the popup html - so this repository will implement it using ts , react , css and vite

 <h2>Installation</h2>
 <ul>